b08202033/SAKURA/evaluation/README.md

 The final accuracy will be printed.

 Please note that if the "Judgement" values not "correct" or "incorrect", the script will print the corresponding audio file name, and manual check will be required to fix it.

+If you encounter this problem, the final accuracy should be computed again by running ``calculate_acc.py`` after you fix the judgements.